noelledusahel/raft/README.md

 To store the required API keys

 1. Confirm that .env is included in .gitignore
-2. create a .env file in root folder
+2. Create a .env file in root folder
 3. Visit https://console.developers.google.com/ and generate a Google Maps API Key.
 4. Include Google Maps API Key in .env file